rodolphe37/cra-pwa-react-ultimate-messenger/README.md

 I put almost everything open-source I can, and try to accommodate anyone who needs help using these projects.
 Obviously, this takes time.
 You can use this service for free.

-However, if you are using this project and are happy with it or just want to encourage me to keep creating, there are a few ways to do it: -
+However, if you are using this project and are happy with it or just want to encourage me to keep creating: -

-- Give appropriate credit when using "Github My Profile App", with a link to My Github account or my portfolio address :D
 - Put a star and share the project :rocket:

 Thank you! :heart: